jwilson89/CSC229/README.md

 # CSC229
-For Data Structures and Algorithms I Fall 2021
+For Data Structures and Algorithms I Spring 2022